 I think it’s important to look at another strong community; the LGBTQ Community.
 Lesbian, Gay, Bisexual, Transgender, Queer.
-Each title represents different people with different cultural values, yet from what I’ve seen of the recent London Pride celebrations, they all come together under one umbrella; LGBTQ to celebrate and unite.
+Each title represents different people with different cultural values, yet from the recent London Pride celebrations, they all come together under one umbrella; LGBTQ, to celebrate and unite.
 They empower and support one another as they have a wealth of shared experiences.

 Could this similarly be applied to the D/deaf Community?
 Perhaps it’s impossible to group everyone under one blanket term.
 The D/deaf community is diverse and rich in cultural differences, yet can still fit together under the umbrella term “D/deaf”.

-We strongly believe at terptree that the power comes from strength in numbers i.e. when we stick together, unite, and act as one.
+We strongly believe at terptree that power comes from strength in numbers, i.e. when we stick together, unite, and act as one.

 One last thing to leave you on is this: I’m still learning.
-This topic is incredibly complex, so I welcome discussion that will enhance my understanding of this world and this topic.
-So do leave comments below or pop on to our facebook page as I would love to know what you readers think of this!
+This topic is incredibly complex, so I welcome discussions that will enhance my understanding of this world and this topic.
+So do leave comments below or pop on to our Facebook page as I would love to know what you readers think of this!